Uruguay travel blog by Mark Berman -

 and Museo Mazzoni

-So I guess the motto of this story is that if you are in Punta del Este
+.
+So, if you are in Punta del Este

-and it's not beach weather you can always come to Maldonado and tour around the museums of the city.
+and it's not beach weather, you can always come to Maldonado and tour around the museums of the city.
 Enjoy!